-The Statistical Research Center collects, analyzes and disseminates data on education and employment in physics and related fields.
+The Statistical Research Center collects, analyzes and disseminates data on education, careers, and diversity in physics, astronomy and other physical sciences.
 We are your source for reliable data on:

 - Enrollments and degrees at all levels of education in physics, astronomy and related fields from high school through the PhD.